spencerjirehcebrian/Ratio-Creatives-Startup/temp-front-end/README.md

 Confirmation message design not yet added<br><br>

 cannot find the css stylesheet = <link rel = "stylesheet" href = "./css/css.css"> ?

+hello what stylesheet are you referring to?
+Is it for the admin pane?
+All files for admin pane is in the admin pane v1.2 folder. - Josh